Woodstock Times, November 30, 2006

 He builds his painting surfaces out of small pieces of wood that he puzzles together.

 Then the painting gradually takes on its own life, over a period that can take anywhere from hours to months.
-He directs
+He directs it,

-to live with what's been created.
+with what's been created.
 If it doesn't work, it comes back home to the studio.

-Mead shows me piles of works that he's moved beyond and has started recycling, creating new works over the surfaces
+Mead shows me piles of works that he's moved beyond and has started recycling, creating new works over the surfaces of old.

 The works on his walls represent various stages of completion, from the finished to the just-started, which he terms

 "glimpses into my own future."
-But all have a similar sense of accomplishment, being equal parts timeless and
+But all have a similar sense of accomplishment, being equal parts timeless and immediate.

 "I try to distance myself from what I'm painting so I'm not thinking too much about it while doing it," he says, noting how